lammps/lammps/doc/src/Howto_lammps_gui.rst

    :align: center
    :scale: 50%

-A unique feature of the LAMMPS GUI is the option to look up the documentation for the command in the current line.
+A unique feature of the LAMMPS-GUI is the option to look up the documentation for the command in the current line.
 This can be done by either clicking the right mouse button or by using the `Ctrl-?` keyboard shortcut.
 When clicking the mouse there are additional entries in the